aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Aspose.Drawing can serve as a graphic library for various target platforms, including Windows, MacOS, Linux, and Android applications.
-In an IDE, such as Eclipse, you have the flexibility to create new projects and run Java programs on Java as Console Applications on Windows, Linux, MacOS, or as Web applications.
+Aspose.Drawing for Java can function as a graphic library across diverse platforms, encompassing Windows, MacOS, Linux, and Android applications.
+In IDEs like Eclipse, you have the flexibility to create new projects and run Java programs as Console Applications on Windows, Linux, MacOS, or as Web applications.
 </p>

 <p align='justify'>